codeforamerica/form-flow/README.md

 The address fragment has two required parameters, `validate` and `inputName`.

 - `validate` is a boolean value that determines whether the address should be validated by Smarty
-- `inputName` is the name that will be associated with all of the above inputs.
-For example, if the
+- `inputName` is the name that will be associated with all of the above inputs by being used as a prefix in their input's name.
+For example, if the `inputName` is `homeAddress` then the corresponding inputs will be `homeAddressStreetAddress1`, `homeAddressStreetAddress2`, `homeAddressCity`, `homeAddressState`, and `homeAddressZipCode`.

-- `inputName` is homeAddress then the corresponding inputs will be homeAddressStreetAddress1, homeAddressStreetAddress2, homeAddressCity, homeAddressState, and homeAddressZipCode.
+The address fragment has five optional

-The address fragment has five optional parameters, `streetAddressHelpText`, `streetAddress2HelpText`, `cityHelpText`, `stateHelpText` , `zipCodeHelpText`.
+parameters: `streetAddressHelpText`, `streetAddress2HelpText`, `cityHelpText`, `stateHelpText` , and `zipCodeHelpText`.
 These will pass helper text to each specific field.

 Please note that when using the address fragment you will need to create corresponding fields in your flow inputs class for each of the above-mentioned inputs created by the fragment.
-For example, if your address fragments input name is mailingAddress, then you will need to create the following fields in your flow inputs class:
+For example, if your address fragments input name is `mailingAddress`, then you will need to create the following fields in your flow inputs class:

 ```